bpna/finalproj/README.md

 * File upload feature, text box/dropdown for entry time

 TODOs:
-* /index should display a short description of the site instead of being a simple redirect
+* /index should display a description of the site's purpose, with register and login buttons
 * ~~After submitting an entry, the form should be cleared on /write/<username>~~
 * ~~Add EDIT THIS ENTRY button to entries~~
 * ~~The EDIT THIS ENTRY link for an entry should be a button, not a link~~